 The curriculum for the business degrees includes a broad liberal education and business core foundation of two years, followed by a college core in the fundamentals of business theory and concentration in one of the following majors:

-The Blackwood Program in Real Estate offers a Bachelor of Science in Real Estate degree, with majors in Commercial Development and Investment and Residential Development and Investment.
+The Blackwood Program in Real Estate offers a Bachelor of Science in Real Estate degree, with majors in Real Estate for Commercial Properties and Real Estate for Residential Properties.
 Real estate is integral to where one works, shops, lives and recreates.
 Thus, Real Estate courses integrate the material students learn in disciplinary courses such as finance, law, and property management through experiential learning within the academic program.
 The integration occurs though a university-industry partnership where real estate professionals are actively involved in students' education through guest lectures, mentoring experiences, and by providing internship opportunities.

 Academic advising is an important aspect of each student's college career.
 Students are assigned to a professional academic advisor to assist from entry in Pamplin until graduation.
 All business degree students are assigned to an advisor in Pamplin Undergraduate Programs, 1046 Pamplin Hall.
-Real Estate degree students are assigned to an advisor in the Blackwood Real Estate program, Bishop-Favrao Hall.
+Real Estate degree students are assigned to an advisor in the Blackwood Real Estate program, also located within Pamplin Hall.

-Undergraduates are strongly encouraged to participate in the out-of-class activities of the college, particularly the annual career fairs in September and January, ethics and leadership seminars, college international programs and study abroad, and the various events of the over 30 different student clubs in the college.
+Undergraduates are strongly encouraged to participate in extra-curricular activities, particularly the annual career fairs in September and January, ethics and leadership seminars, college international programs and study abroad, and the various events of the over 30 different student clubs in the college.
 Many of these programs provide critical insights into the careers for which students are preparing, as well as valuable opportunities for leadership.

 Undergraduates are required to bring a computer to the university, as well as purchase university and Pamplin software bundles.
 The computer is used extensively in the curriculum.
 Purchase information and required configuration will be available each spring.